-The Hang Seng finished modestly higher on Friday, boosted by gains among the energy stocks, properties and the industrials - while the financials and commodities came in mixed.
+The Hang Seng finished sharply higher on Friday, fueled by gains among the financials and the property shares.

 For comments and feedback: contact firstname.lastname@example.org